Sulaiman-Dem/DeepFake-Hunter/README.md

 ## Special Mentions:

-Thanks you [Georgios Ioannou](https://github.com/georgiosioannoucoder) for all your help and guidance.
+Thank you [Georgios Ioannou](https://github.com/georgiosioannoucoder) for all your help and guidance which made creating this possible.

 ## Created By: